domenVres/Robust-LIME-SHAP-and-IME/README.md

 shap_forest = shap.KernelExplainer(
     adv_shap_forest.predict, # Predict function of the model we are explaining has to be given to the Kernel SHAP constructor xtrain, generator="Forest",
-    generator_specs=generator_specs,
+    generator_specs=forest_specs,
     dummy_idcs=dummy_indcs
 )

 ```

 The code for explaining instancest from test set is same for gSHAP and Kernel SHAP (see [[3]](#3) for more details), except when the treeEnsemble is being used with option to generate the distributon set around the incoming instance.
 In that case the argument fill_data (which is added in gSHAP) of function shap_values has to be set to True.
 In that case you also have to provide the path to the file containing in R generated distribution sets.
+When the fill_data is set to True, you can also provide the argument distribution_size (it is set to 100 by default), which represents the size of each generated distribution set.

 Aslo be careful when using gSHAP - if you provide the dummy_idcs to the constructor, the method will group the features that are in the same list in dummy_idcs (see [[3]](#3) for more details on grouping of features).
 Therefore the group that represents the same one-hot encoded feature will be given only one contribution (the contribution of the original feature).
 Check the experiment code for shap to see how features' names were adopted accordingly in formatted explanations.